 Michael Radke – Water Operator

-Michael is the newest member of the staff, starting in August of 2014.
+Michael started with Gorgoza in August of 2014.
 He has a strong background in information technology as well as mechanical systems.
+Michael is certified by the state of Utah as a Grade II water operator.